philpem/datatrak-rom-monitor/README.md

   - **Porting**.
 Adjusted code and RAM base addresses to account for the Locator memory map.
   - **Vector remapping (trampolines)**.
 The Locator Mk.2 has ROM mapped at `0x000000`, which prevents the vector area from being overwritten.
-    To allow vectors to be remapped, the ROM vectors point to RAM addresses; these addresses contain a jump instruction which can be mofified to point to user vector code.
+    To allow vectors to be remapped, the ROM vectors point to RAM addresses; these addresses contain a jump instruction which can be modified to point to user vector code.

 ## Build instructions